top of page

 -Eminem: Say goodbye to Hollywood

-The biggest knocks on Eminem's discography is Eminem's beef with his mother and his song Kim.
-However, have you ever been angry with your family odds are that most people do not have a perfect family, and there is a family feud of some sort.
+The biggest knocks on Eminem's discography are from Eminem's beef with his mother and his song Kim.
+However, have you ever been angry with your family?
+The odds are that most people do not have a perfect family, and there is a family feud of some sort.
 Family issues are among the most relatable subjects.
 Plenty of rappers, including Tupac, have dissed their parents.
 Also, Kim, the song is very violent, but Kim, the person, is also very much alive.
 He was very angry with her for cheating on him.
-If your relationships have all been perfect and you have never been angry or deeply hurt by your partner, then I guess you cannot relate, but my guess is that is not most people.
-Eminem expresses the complex and sometimes ugly emotions, but just because most of us would not display these feelings to the world does not mean these emotions of anger and hurt are not relatable.
+If your relationships have all been perfect and you have never been angry or deeply hurt by your partner, then I guess you cannot relate, but my guess is that doesn't describe most people.
+Eminem expresses complex and sometimes ugly emotions, but just because most of us would not display these feelings to the world does not mean these emotions of anger and hurt are not relatable.

-And I don't wanna see that side again
+And I don't want to see that side again

 But I'm sorry, Kim